-- 1. A player can pick up any ball they are able to reach, regardless of where that ball is located (therefore also outside of the court, or in the opponents' territory beyond the neutral zone). - 2.
+- 1. A live player can pick up any ball they are able to reach, regardless of where that ball is located (therefore also outside of the court, or in the opponents' territory beyond the neutral zone). - 2.
 It is not allowed to physically grab a ball from an opponent if it's already in their possession. - 3.
-People in the zones outside of the court (coaches, assistants, managers, out players, substitutes) can pass to player on court any ball which is outside of the court, so long as a body part or part of their equipment does not touch the ground outside of their designated area.
+People in the zones outside of the court (coaches, assistants, managers, out players, substitutes) can pick up and/or pass to a player on court any ball which is outside of the court, so long as they do not touch the ground outside of their

+- designated area with any body part or any part of their equipment.
 When doing this, they must ensure the ball returns to play, as regulated for retrievers. - 4.
 Spectators may return a ball to play that has gone out of bounds, making sure it comes back to the team it belonged to; this can be done also by giving it to an official or retriever.